Energy Efficiency Tax Credits & Incentives Pay Back In Big Ways With Premier SIPS

 Multifamily Federal Tax Incentive Overview

-• There are now opportunities to combine 179D and 45L for qualifying projects.
-This is become beginning in 2023 the 45L program removed a three-story or less height restriction.
+There are now opportunities to combine 179D and 45L for qualifying projects.
+Beginning in 2023, the 45L program removed a three-story or less height restriction.
 It’s now open to any size development, including residential rental units with greater than four stories.

-• Additionally, affordable housing units may have the opportunity to combine Low Income Housing Tax Credit (LIHTC).
+Additionally, affordable housing units may have the opportunity to combine LIHTC.

 Multifamily (Commercial 179D) Tax Deduction Guide